newtonkwan/Insight_DE/README.md

 ## Project description
 I will store research papers from Semantic scholar and arXiv [total 250 GB] into AWS S3.
 I will join the two data sets using Spark and extract the abstract and number of citations.

-For the top 10,000 papers, I will then compare each abstract to each of the others [O(n!)] through the Levenshtein distance by domain.
+For the top 150,000 papers (3 categories, 1% of each), I will then compare each abstract to each of the others [O(n!)] through the Levenshtein distance by domain.
 This method was invented in 1965 by the Russian Mathematician Vladimir Levenshtein (1935-2017).
 The distance value describes the minimal number of deletions, insertions, or substitutions that are required to transform one string (the source) into another (the target).

 Ex.
 Levenshtein distance of "test" to "text" is 1 (one substitution).